Model Context Protocol

 The Model Context Protocol (MCP) is an open standard that lets AI assistants connect to external data sources.
 Instead of copy-pasting links into your chat, MCP gives your assistant direct, structured access to story clusters aggregated from across the tech press.

 No API keys are required.
-The server runs locally on your machine and fetches from TechSnif's public API.
+Use the hosted endpoint at https://mcp.techsnif.com, or run the server locally with npx; both read from TechSnif's public API.
 It's free, open source, and works with any MCP-compatible client.

 MCP questions people search for